mteu/version-bumper/README.md

 ### PHP API

-This main entrypoint of the plugin is the [`Version\VersionBumper`](src/Version/VersionBumper.php) class.
+The main entrypoint of the plugin is the [`Version\VersionBumper`](src/Version/VersionBumper.php) class.

 ```php